 Everyone on your team can open or edit any notebook, but a notebook can only be deleted by the creator or by an administrator.

 To add a comment, select some text or hover over a graph.
-The Add comment button will appear to the right of the cell.
+The Add comment button is displayed to the right of the cell.

 To edit or delete a comment you wrote, click the menu on the top-right of your comment.